 The National Aeronautics and Space Administration (NASA) did a number of studies to find the most efficient way to remove toxins up on space stations and found that indoor plants were more efficient than mechanical air filters.
 They found that 10 species were exceptionally good at purifying the air.
-The EIA Living Wall contains 9 out of 10 of these species.
+The YEG Living Wall contains 9 out of 10 of these species.

 How is it maintained?

 A mechanical scissor lift is used to access the wall.
 Maintenance involves trimming back the plants as they grow and removing flowers that have finished blooming.